dulabs/frontend-edit-profile/README.md

 for more information
 http://wordpress.org/plugins/frontend-edit-profile/

-Available Language
+Available Languages

-German by Fabian Kromer
+- German by Fabian Kromer

-Italian by Anja
+- Italian by Anja

-Need help to translate this plugin, send your translate to dev@dulabs.com
+We need help to translate this plugin for community, send your translate to dev@dulabs.com